IBSInnovation/IBS-Fysiotherapy/README.md

 To have a working connecion with firebase you need to add the serviceAccount credentials in the recources folder.
-This serviceAccount.json is located in the Firebase console under project settings > service accounts > generate new keys.
+This serviceAccount.json is located in the Firebase console under project settings > service accounts > generate new keys. add a serviceAccountKey.json file to the resource folder and paste in the json that you've got from your Firebase console.